The Web address of this article is http://sfhelp.org/cx/apps/basics.htm

 empathic listening to acknowledge any resistances ("So you feel / need /

-want...") with-out comment; and calmly...
+want...") without comment; and calmly...

 Repeat your